ldaniels528/broadway-v1/README.md

 </CompositeFlow>
 ```

+### Flow Control

-Broadway provides many options ingest, including file-monitoring capabilities.
+Broadway provides many data ingestion options, including file-monitoring capabilities.
 The following is an example of a file monitoring
 agent (FileTrigger) watching a path (e.g. "{{ user.home }}/broadway/incoming/tradingHistory") for four distinct file patterns
 via regular expressions (e.g. "```AMEX_(.*)[.]txt```", "```NASDAQ_(.*)[.]txt```", "```NYSE_(.*)[.]txt```" and "```OTCBB_(.*)[.]txt```").
+Once a file is detected, a flow is kicked off, in this case, each file feed contains a ```SimpleFlow``` directive, indicating how to process the file.

 ```xml
 <FileTrigger id="trading_history_trigger">